mooreds/docs-1/references/faq.md

 ## How is Transposit different from Zapier/IFTTT/Workato/etc.?

-* Applications, not workflows
+* Applications, not workflows.
-* No wiki required
+* No wiki describing N setup steps required to share your application
 * Error-proof, share, and customize your presentation

 ## Automatic pagination